pixeldroid/programming-pages/docs/_guides/Installing-the-theme/Theme-Files.md

 - `_examples/`
 - `_guides/`

-See the [Authoring Documentation][authoring-documentation] guide to learn more about writing the contents of these files.
+Collections are not limited to these three names&mdash;see the [Authoring Documentation][authoring-documentation] guide to learn more.

 ## Theme content